-Some of the more beneficial areas IoT can improve the way we do business are in our facility management, inventory management, industrial safety, logistics and supply chain and in the consumption of resources.
+A few of the applications of the Internet of Things for improving businesses are facility management, inventory management, industrial safety, logistics, supply chain, and in the consumption of resources.

-In facility management, sensors can be used to increase its effectiveness.
-Implementing condition-based maintenance is an effortless task with IoT and everything from the lights to the coffee makers can be programmed to be measured and controlled.
-Manufacturing and industrial equipment can be monitored for wear and tear, temperature, vibrations and other factors that could be leading to less than optimal operational conditions.
-Maintenance issues can be predictive rather than reactive saving in downtime and repair costs.
+Implementing condition-based maintenance is easy with IoT!
+Everything from the lights to the coffee makers can be programmed, measured, and controlled.
+Manufacturing and industrial equipment can be monitored for wear and tear, temperature, vibrations and other factors that downgrade optimal operational conditions.
+Maintenance issues can be predictive rather than reactive, which reduces downtime and repair costs.

-IoT solutions can also be extremely beneficial when it comes to inventory management.
-IoT can help forecast the amount of raw materials needed for an upcoming production cycle, or it can alert you if it is time to replenish certain materials.
-By increasing the capability for monitoring inventory across the supply chain, the accuracy increases, errors decrease, and a company always has a comprehensive, real-time view of inventory.
+IoT solutions can transform inventory management.
+In addition to alerting you to replenish specific inventory, it forecasts the amount of raw materials needed for an upcoming production cycle.
+By increasing the capability for monitoring inventory across the supply chain, users see increased accuracy, decreased errors, and a comprehensive, real-time view of inventory levels.

-IoT is synonymous with data.
-Key performance indicators of health and safety can be monitored constantly to ensure better industrial safety and workplace conditions.
-Lagging indicators like the number of accidents can be addressed immediately.
-There are even prototypes for wearable IoT devices that will alert the system if any specific health or emotional response occurs in the wearer.
+Key performance indicators for health and safety are constantly monitored to ensure better industrial safety and workplace conditions.
+Also, negative indicators, like the number of accidents, can be addressed immediately.
+Prototypes for wearable devices will alert the system of specific health or emotional responses in the wearer.

-Logistic and the supply chain are arguably one of the areas most revolutionized by IoT.
-Asset tracking, vendor information, and real-time supply chain information are available through the reliance on an IoT solution.
-Products and supplies will be much easier to track, identifying slowdowns and inefficiencies.
-Anyone will access would be able to view an item at any point along the supply chain from start to finish.
+Logistics and the supply chain are the two aspects that have been totally revolutionized by IoT.
+Asset tracking, vendor information, and real-time supply chain information are all possible with an IoT solution.
+IoT empowers users to easily track products and supplies or identify delays and inefficiencies.
+Authorized users will be able to track an item at any phase in the supply chain from start to finish.

-Smart meters can monitor the consumption of resources like electricity, water, fuels, etc. Through the use of IoT sensors, manufacturers will know how much is consumed and what for.
-Using this data, manufacturers can efficiently allocate resources as well as ensure they are being as cost effective as possible.
+Smart meters monitor the use of resources, including electricity, water, fuels, etc. IoT sensors inform manufacturers about how many resources are consumed and what for.
+With this data, manufacturers can efficiently allocate resources and ensure that they are being as cost-effective as possible.